Unofficial translation. The Russian version of the document has legal force.

 The Studio acts as an independent personal data operator in respect of the received data: it independently determines the purposes and methods of their further processing, has its own personal data processing policy and independently bears responsibility for compliance with legal requirements.
 The Platform Operator is not responsible for personal data processing carried out by the Studio after its receipt.

-yclidadvertising attribution parameter to them.
-Processing of such data is also governed by documents of the relevant services.9.5.
+9.5.
 Infrastructure Providers.
-To store and process data, the Operator uses infrastructure in the territory of the Russian Federation (see section 12).
-The infrastructure provider processes data on the Operator’s behalf in accordance with Part 3 of Article 6 of 152-FZ and does not determine processing purposes.
+To store and process data, the Operator uses infrastructure in the territory of the Russian Federation (see section 12): server infrastructure and databases, Cloud.ru and Yandex Cloud object storages.
+Infrastructure providers process data on the Operator’s behalf in accordance with Part 3 of Article 6 of 152-FZ and do not determine processing purposes.

 10.1.
 The Platform uses cookies and similar technologies (including JWT authorization tokens, session data) to ensure Platform functionality, user authentication, remember settings, analytics and advertising attribution.